Youth Conservation Corps (YCC)

 We usually post an announcement about youth summer employment opportunities and start accepting applications in February or March of each year.

-This summer Wrangell-St. Elias will be hiring the following positions: Copper Center/Headquarters – (4 positions) Students working at the Copper Center/Headquarters complex will rotate through the park's divisions (Interpretation, Cultural & Natural Resources, Maintenance, Visitor & Resource Protection, and Administration) learning the role and function of each division and how these divisions support the park.
+Every summer Wrangell-St. Elias will be hiring the following positions: Copper Center/Headquarters – Students working at the Copper Center/Headquarters complex will rotate through the park's divisions (Interpretation, Cultural & Natural Resources, Maintenance, Visitor & Resource Protection, and Administration) learning the role and function of each division and how these divisions support the park.
 The students will assist with projects and field work.
 Throughout the summer season, students will have an opportunity to do group activities in and around the park.

 How to Apply: